MeeranB/tdd-array-methods/README.md

 This solution looks complete, so we can end the cycle here.
 It might be worth adding more tests for edge-cases, but TDD has helped us solve the problem itself.

+If you're confused about the TDD process at the end of the workshop you can check out the [tdd-explanation](./solutions/tdd-explanation.js) solution for a step-by-step guide.

 ## Workshop

 We're going to re-implement some useful JavaScript array methods using TDD.
 For each method you should use TDD to **write tests first**, then write the actual code.
 Work in pairs and alternate: person 1 writes a test, then person 2 makes it pass.
 Then person 2 writes the next test and person 1 makes that pass.